aasensio/hazel2/docs/index.rst

 relevant physical mechanisms and ingredients: optical pumping, atomic level polarization, level crossings and repulsions, Zeeman, Paschen-Back and Hanle effects.

-The new Hazel v2.0 is a complete rewrite of the code, putting emphasis on its usability.
+The new |hazel2@ is a complete rewrite of the code, putting emphasis on its usability.
 The code is now able to synthesize photospheric lines under the assumption of local thermodynamic equilibrium, chromospheric lines under the multi-term approximation (like the He I multiplets) and a selection of